01-edu/Branch-AI/one_exercise_per_file/week03/day03/ex05/audit/readme.md

+##### The exercice is validated is all questions of the exercice are validated

-1. This question is validated if the output of the first ten values of the train labels are:
+##### The question 1 is validated if the output of the first ten values of the train labels are:

 ```
 array([[0, 1, 0],